Skip to content

 For implementing the different tasks, we use specific classes that helps in simulating some behaviors:

 • The speed and distance is implemented using a PedalDevice class that allows for reading the current speed and traveled distance and for checking for speed changes.
-Speed changes are implemented by using the joystick.
+Speed changes are implemented by using the buttons.

 The GearDevice class